-course c the programme can be articulated, and which will therefore be reflected in the design of the whole programme.
 PLO On successful completion of the programme, graduates will be able to: 1 Apply computational thinking to problems they encounter, using skills in problem analysis, representation and abstraction, and in algorithm selection, at different scales in complex situations, drawing on the foundations of computer science but with an awareness of current research issues and areas of commercial development.
 [Computational thinking] 2 Adapt to new technologies, languages, paradigms, terminologies and models as they become available, being confident to use cutting-edge techniques and tools in their practice, informed by self-directed study of current research and scholarship, and by awareness of open-source systems and tools.
 [Adaptability] 3 Design and build computer-based systems to serve the needs of users and the commercial imperatives of an employer, with the most appropriate combination of software and hardware, by applying the theory and practice of programming and software engineering, while making effective use of the variety of physical implementations on which that software may be running.
-[Software and hardware; Users] 4 Engineer AI (Artificial Intelligence) systems that operate independently or in conjunction with other software systems by rigorous understanding of the problem domain by using skills from the whole breadth of Computer Science across all parts of the development lifecycle, with deeper skills in AI.
-[Engineering; Breadth and depth]

-Make immediate and effective contributions as part of multidisciplinary teams in industry, consultancy or education, by organising themselves to manage workloads, optimise resources and meet deadlines, using experiences from team projects.
+[Software and hardware; Users] 4 Engineer solutions to problems in which computation forms a significant part and where information may be limited or incomplete, by using skills from the whole breadth of Computer Science across all parts of the development lifecycle, with deeper skills in chosen areas.
+[Engineering; Breadth and depth] 5 Make immediate and effective contributions as part of multidisciplinary teams in industry, consultancy or education, by organising themselves to manage workloads, optimise resources and meet deadlines, using experiences from team projects.
+[Team working] 6 Communicate and negotiate about complex computational problems and their solutions with specialist audiences and associated stakeholders in a clear and organised manner, with compelling and convincing arguments.
+[Communication]

-[Team working]

-Communicate and negotiate about complex computational problems and their solutions with specialist audiences and associated stakeholders in a clear and organised manner, with compelling and convincing arguments.